ivnsch/clojushop/README.md

 Database is easily interchangeable thanks to data provider layer.
 Currently MongoDB is used.

-Stripe will be used as payment system.
-Integration is in progress.

 This api is intended to be used by mobile apps or ajax applications.